NikitaMasych/databases-ledger-lab1/README.md

 ### Functions

-    Calculate Transaction Fee: A function to calculate and return the transaction fee based on the transaction details and gas fees.
+    User 24 hours Trading Volume: A function to aggregate volume of transactions for the past 24 hours for specific user.

     User Identity Verification: A function to verify a user's identity for KYC/AML compliance.